ikuto0608/mwa_client/README.md

 # Momerise
-This is a client of memorizing app.
+This is a web client of memorizing app.

 ## Installation